biocuration/isb-website/Documentation.md

 ## NOTE

-Since you have a local environment and the site installed on it, you do not have to worry about the site being hacked or theme/plugin updates, you can updates the theme and plugin from the local machine and then push to WPENGIN.
+1. Since you have a local environment and the site installed on it, you do not have to worry about the site being hacked or theme/plugin updates, you can updates the theme and plugin from the local machine and then push to WPENGIN.

+2. Don't edit the theme files or update the plugins from WPENGINE.

-The example commends are for windows users, for MAC user there are a few different way.
+2.The example commends are for windows users, for MAC user there are a few different way.
 To know more about SSH setup: https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

-For Git push in wpengin: https://wpengine.com/git/
+3. For Git push in wpengin: https://wpengine.com/git/